-Defining The Coriolis Effect And How It Affects Our Weather
+The Coriolis Effect – What It Is And How It Affects Our Weather

-Some readers will be familiar with what is known as the Coriolis Effect, but others may never have heard of this meteoritical phenomenon.
-We take a close look at this occurrence, what it is, and its impact.
+Although some readers will be familiar with the Coriolis Effect, others may never have heard of this meteorological occurrence.
+We examine this phenomenon, what it is, and its impact on weather and climate.

 The Coriolis Effect is so important, in fact, that it influences almost every significant weather event occurring around the world.
 And it all directly results from the Earth’s rotation: